PatrickBaus/PID-CPP/README.md

 |Teensy LC|Cortex M0+|48|32-bit|
 |Teensy 3.6|Cortex M4F|180|32-bit, FPU|

 The full benchmark sketch can be found [here](extras/benchmark/benchmark.ino).
-Itcompares the number of instruction cycles needed to run the `compute()` method.
+It calculates the number of instruction cycles needed to run the `compute()` method.

 For the floating point test, the code below was used, which was adapted from the [Arduino PID Library](https://github.com/br3ttb/Arduino-PID-Library/).
 The `LIKELY`/`UNLIKELY` macro was used to tell the compiler about the default values and which conditional path was more likely.
 All benchmarks were compiled using the option Fastests with LTO (-O3 -flto):